Sebjet24/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

- - To better understand the outcomes based on goals, I created a new sheet that consisted of a column separating goal dollar amount.
+ - To better understand the outcomes based on goals, I created a new sheet that consisted of a column separating goal dollar amount:
 <img width="187" alt="image" src="https://user-images.githubusercontent.com/91230277/140522686-1d28396b-cfc7-4d2b-9523-06439aec123c.png">
- - I then created columns a functions for Number Successful,	Number Failed,	Number Canceled,	Total Projects,	Percentage Successful,	Percentage Failed, and	Percentage Canceled.
+I then created columns and functions for Number Successful,	Number Failed,	Number Canceled,	Total Projects,	Percentage Successful,	Percentage Failed, and	Percentage Canceled:
 <img width="922" alt="image" src="https://user-images.githubusercontent.com/91230277/140523019-87a709b8-8505-4f83-8604-fa62521e4281.png">
+Finally, I took the percentage columns and created another line graph that gave me a good look as to what were the outcomes based on goals:
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/91230277/140520322-b6a2fa5c-a925-4f70-8eb4-007840b6812b.png)

 ### Challenges and Difficulties Encountered